-Pulmonary Tuberculosis.-If the deposit of tubercle be abundant, dulness on percussion at the summit of the chest on one side, greater or less, with bronchial or broncho-vesicular respiration, bronchophony or exaggerated vocal resonance, whispering bronchophony or exaggerated bronchial whisper, and increased vocal fremitus.
-Frequently, depression below the clavicle, and diminished respiratory movement in that situation.
-The signs of solidification may show a less amount of deposit at the other summit.
-Exceptionally, the signs may denote a tuberculous deposit at the base.
+Phthisis.-If there be considerable tuberculous solidification, dulness on percussion at the summit of the chest on one side, with bronchial or broncho-vesicular respiration, bronchophony or exaggerated vocal resonance, whispering bronchophony or exaggerated bronchial whisper, and increased vocal fremitus.
+Frequently, depression below the clavicle, and diminished respiratory movements in that situation.
+The signs of solidification may show a less amount of disease at the other summit.
+Exceptionally, the signs may denote tuberculous solidification at the base.
 A cavity, or cavities, may be shown by cavernous respiration, amphoric respiration and voice, cracked metal or amphoric resonance on percussion, and gurgling.

-If the deposit be small or moderate, slight dulness on percussion at the summit on one side, or sometimes a vesiculo-tympanitic resonance due to emphysematous lobules in the neighborhood of the deposit, with diminished respiratory murmur, or a broncho-vesicular respiration, increase of vocal resonance, and exaggerated bronchial whisper.
+If the tuberculous solidification be small or moderate, slight dulness on percussion at the summit on one side, or sometimes a vesiculotympanitic resonance due to emphysematous lobules, with diminished respiratory murmur, or broncho-vesicular respiration, increase of vocal resonance, and increased bronchial whisper.

-Accessory signs important in determining the existence of a deposit of tubercle, when the amount is small or moderate, are, mucous or subcrepitant râles, limited to the summit on one side; a friction-murmur, crumpling or crackling sounds, interrupted or jerking respiration, limited in like manner; also, abnormal transmission of the heart-sounds, and a subclavian bellows murmur.
+Accessory signs important in determining the existence of phthisis, when the amount of disease is small or moderate, are, mucous or subcrepitant râles limited to the summit on one side; a friction-murmur, crumpling or cracking sounds, interrupted or jerking respiration, limited in like manner; also, abnormal transmission of the heart-sounds, and a subclavian bellows murmur.

-Diaphragmatic Hernia.-Tympanitic reso-

-nance on percussion not otherwise explicable, with suppression of respiratory murmur, and the presence of the characteristic intestinal sounds.
+Diaphragmatic Hernia. - Tympanitic resonance on percussion not otherwise explicable, with suppression of respiratory murmur, and the presence of the characteristic intestinal sounds.